Special Educational Needs & Disabilities

 Our SENCO is Helen Thompson

-Our SEND governor is TBC
+Our SEND governor is Janet McMurdo

 How does the school know if pupils need extra help?

-- Attainment levels compared to other children the same age
+- Attainment compared to age-related expectations

 - Behaviour records

-- Observations and records of pupils taken when they join our school
+- Observations when pupils join the school

 What should I do if I think my child has SEND?